Thihoshin Pagoda

 Thihoshin Pagoda (သီဟိုဠ်ရှင်စေတီ) is a famous Buddhist pagoda in Pakokku, Magway Region, Myanmar.
-The pagoda was initiated and offered by King Vijayabahu I(Ashoka Rama), king of Sri Lanka, who reigned until 1110.
-It was completed during the reign of King Alaungsithu (1090-1167).
+The pagoda was initiated and offered by Vijayabahu I (Ashoka Rama), the king of Sri Lanka, who reigned from 1070 to 1110.
+It was completed during the reign of King Alaungsithu (1090–1167).
 A pagoda festival is held every year between May and June, from the 8th to 10th waxing days of the Burmese month of Nayon.